Garrett Cooper Player Props: Marlins vs. Pirates

 Pirates Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 15th in MLB.
+- The pitching staff for the Pirates has a collective 8.7 K/9, which ranks 14th in the league.

-- The Pirates have a 4.37 team ERA that ranks 18th among all MLB pitching staffs.
+- The Pirates have a 4.33 team ERA that ranks 18th across all MLB pitching staffs.

-- Bido (0-1) gets the starting nod for the Pirates, his third this season.
+- Oviedo gets the start for the Pirates, his 16th of the season.
+He is 3-7 with a 4.30 ERA and 74 strikeouts in 81 2/3 innings pitched.

-- The righty last appeared on Monday against the Chicago Cubs, when he tossed six innings, allowing three earned runs while giving up five hits.
+- The righty's most recent time out came on Tuesday against the Chicago Cubs, when he threw six innings, surrendering two earned runs while giving up five hits.

 © 2023 Data Skrive.
 All rights reserved.